 Tampa Bay Lightning TicketsIf it ain’t broke, don’t fix it—that was the position this off-season for the Tampa Bay Lightning.
-The Eastern Conference powerhouse mostly stood pat this summer, electing to stick with the core of a team which knocked off two opponents backed by elite goaltenders in last year’s playoffs.
-The Lightning took Chicago to six games in the Stanley Cup Finals, but they’ll need just a little more for their chance to hoist the trophy in 2016.
+The Eastern Conference powerhouse mostly stood pat this summer, electing to stick with the core of a team which knocked off two opponents backed by elite goaltenders in last year’s playoffs, including resigning superstar Steven Stamkos.
+The Lightning took Chicago to six games in the Stanley Cup Finals two years ago, but they’ll need just a little more for their chance to hoist the trophy in 2017.
 Does captain Steven Stamkos have enough behind him to lead Tampa Bay to the promised land?
 Get your tickets for Amalie Arena today and get a firsthand look at one of the NHL’s best!

 Learn more about our 100% Guarantee »